 So do all the people who have the most to contribute really have the opportunity to pursue a career as an artist?
 And economics aside, to what extent are barriers to arts careers shaped by other societal factors – such as race/ethnicity, gender or sexual orientation, and/or geographic variables (e.g., urban vs. rural residencies)?

 … about economic realities and secondary income:

 - The day-job phenomenon is especially true for artists who support single-income households.
 For example, Australian artists who don’t rely on income from a partner spend more time on non-arts work.

 - Others develop a backup plan.
 Nearly half of artists in the U.S., according to BFAMFAPhD’s “Artists Report Back,” hedge their career bets by majoring in another subject, and arts students pick up more minors and teaching certificates as part of their backup planning.

-- Even after establishing a successful career, artists experience the biggest drop between income during childhood and income during adulthood among the 31 careers in a national longitudinal survey.
+- Even after establishing a successful career, artists experienced the biggest drop between family income during childhood and income during adulthood among the 31 careers in a national longitudinal survey.

-- Socioeconomic backgrounds play a major role: professionals in “arts, design, entertainment, sports, and media occupations” were about 60% more likely than average to have a father who attended at least some college (55.9% vs. 34.5%), and 70% more likely to have a mother who attended college (55.9% vs. 32.6%).
+- Socioeconomic background plays a major role: professionals in “arts, design, entertainment, sports, and media occupations” were about 60% more likely than others to have a father who attended at least some college (55.9% vs. 34.5%), and 70% more likely to have a mother who attended college (55.9% vs. 32.6%).

-- Governmental interventions to support artists can be effective, but also come with some strings attached, such as being subject to censorship, systemic perpetuation of cultural inequality, and diluting diversity of cultural expression and creativity.
+- Governmental interventions to support artists can be effective, but often come with strings attached or negative side effects, such as exposing artists to censorship, systemic perpetuation of cultural inequality, and diluting diversity of cultural expression and creativity.

 … about formal education for arts professionals: